Produce 101: Asparagus

 Asparagus is a true harbinger of spring, though these days, it is available year-round.
 Related to the onion, this member of the lily family has been grown for thousands of years, in fact, we have historical records of asparagus being grown and eaten in Ancient Egypt as far back as 3000 BC.
 Asparagus was so prized that the Roman Emperor Augustus was said to have built a fleet of ships to transport asparagus around the entire Roman Empire.

 Asparagus is unusual in that it is a perennial plant, often producing crops for 15 or more years.
 Even more unusual is that it takes three years for the root crown to produce a harvestable crop.
-As the plant ages, the spears stats out thinner.
-Over the plant’s life cycle, the spears become thicker and more tender as the root, or crown, is not striving to create spears to stand completely straight, thus creating less fiber in the stalks.
-Less fiber equals a tenderer spear of asparagus.
-Once the asparagus plant stops production at around the 15-20 year mark, they are dug up and the cycle starts all over again.
+As the plant ages, the spears start out thinner.
+Over the plant’s life cycle, the spears become thicker.
+They also become more tender as the root, or crown, is not striving to create spears to stand completely straight, thus creating less fiber in the stalks.
+Less fiber equals a more tender spear of asparagus.

-Well, the quick answer is it depends on how you utilize them.
-Thinner spears better for quick cooking methods, such as steaming, sautéing and–gasp–boiling.
 Thicker spears are better choices for extended cooking methods such as roasting and grilling.
-You might think the larger spears are tougher, when in fact, they are tenderer.
+You might think the larger spears are tougher, when in fact, they are more tender.
 Why?
-Easy, less fiber.
+Because there is less fiber.

-Harvesting
+Harvesting Asparagus

 Asparagus is harvested by hand, making it one of the most labor intensive crops today.